 From the moment we greet your arrival, you will be delighted by your surroundings and service.

-When we arrived at Dreams, it was quite a mess.
+Sounds amazing, right?
+Unfortunately, when we arrived at Dreams, it was quite a mess.
 For reasons unknown, we weren’t allowed to check in for OVER AN HOUR!
 After spending the last 6 hours travelling, the last thing I wanted to do was sit in their OUTDOOR lobby for another hour.
 I guess that’s what their brochure meant when they said “unrushed”.

 The rooms weren’t too bad, but we were expecting something different based on the pictures on their website.
 It’s not false advertising, they just have a great photographer who makes everything look amazing.
 The bed itself was comfortable, and the shower got the job done.
 The Four Seasons it’s not, but we are in a third-world country after all.